cchudzicki-ocw-testing/3.020-spring-2021/content/pages/assignments.md

 Shorter, more targeted literature reviews are also generally required as a component of most research articles’ Background or Related Works sections.

-Your task is to write a **2,000 word literature review** that synthesizes recent research on an aspect of the field of thermodynamics (a more focused subtopic within the one you presented on).
+Your task is to write a **2,000-word literature review** that synthesizes recent research on an aspect of the field of thermodynamics (a more focused subtopic within the one you presented on).

 When we evaluate your final draft, we will be assessing how effectively you: